Towards optimal doubly robust estimation of heterogeneous causal effects: Local Polynomial R-Learner

 When the nuisance tuning parameter $k$ is unrestricted, one needs to balance all three dominant terms from Theorem \ref{thm:lprlearner}: the two bias terms $h^\gamma$ and $k^{-2s/d}$, as well as the variance term $\frac{k/n}{\sqrt{nh^d}}$.
 Notice the ``elbow'' at $s \geq \frac{d/4}{1 + d/2\gamma}$ occurs here even when the density is known, perhaps again suggesting that this condition for oracle efficiency may be both sufficient and necessary.
 Whether the rate $n^{\frac{-3s}{2s+d(1+s/\gamma)}}$ is minimax optimal or not in the non-oracle regime is unknown; we will pursue this in future work. \\

-Interestingly, the rate $n^{\frac{-3s}{2s+d(1+s/\gamma)}}$ is slightly slower than the usual functional estimation rate $n^{-4s/(4s+d)}$.
-For example, when $\gamma \rightarrow \infty$ and $s=d/8$, the CATE rate from Corollary \ref{cor:lprknowndens} is $n^{-3/10}$ whereas the classic functional estimation rate is $n^{-1/3}$.
-Therefore there do appear to be benefits of exploiting structure in the covariate density, but whether the gap between the improved rate of Corollary \ref{cor:lprknowndens} and the usual functional rate can be closed is unclear.
+Note the rate $n^{\frac{-3s}{2s+d(1+s/\gamma)}}$ is slightly slower than the usual functional estimation rate $n^{-4s/(4s+d)}$.
+For example, when $\gamma \rightarrow \infty$ and $s=d/8$, the CATE rate from Corollary \ref{cor:lprknowndens} is $n^{-3/10}$ whereas the usual functional estimation rate is $n^{-1/3}$.
+Thus there do appear to be benefits of exploiting structure in the covariate density, but whether the gap between the improved rate of Corollary \ref{cor:lprknowndens} and the usual rate can be closed is unclear.
 An interesting more philosophical question is whether structure in the covariate density should be exploited for CATE estimation in practical settings, since the CATE itself does not depend on the covariate density. \\